pypolestar/.github/profile/README.md

-This organizations hosts Python code for integrating with Polestar APIs, including a custom Home Assistant component.
+This organization hosts Python code for integrating with Polestar APIs, including a custom Home Assistant component.